obsidianmd/obsidian-help/en/Teams/Syncing for Teams.md

 ## Collaboration

-With [Obsidian Sync](app://obsidian.md/Introduction%20to%20Obsidian%20Sync) you can collaborate on a shared vault with your team.
+With [[Introduction to Obsidian Sync|Obsidian Sync]] you can collaborate on a shared vault with your team.

 All collaborators **must have an active Sync subscription** to access a shared vault.
-Joining a shared vault does not count towards your [vault limit](app://obsidian.md/Sync%20limitations#How%20many%20remote%20vaults%20can%20I%20have?).
+Joining a shared vault does not count towards your [[Plans and storage limits#Plans|remote vault limit]].

-If the remote vault is [end-to-end encrypted](app://obsidian.md/Obsidian%20Sync/Security%20and%20privacy), collaborators must enter the encryption password when they first access the shared remote vault.
+If the remote vault is [[Obsidian Sync/Security and privacy#Encryption|end-to-end encrypted]], collaborators must enter the encryption password when they first access the shared remote vault.

 ![[Collaborate on a shared vault#Manage users|Collaboration]]